st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 11. Delete file desdata.stamp in folder /release/src/router/nettle (as it crashes building process!)

 12. Due to change of gcc from version 9.4 to 10.1 on host-OS Artix/Arch linux some old source code in /release/src/router/config (arm + mips) and again mksquashfs.c in /release/src-rt/linux/linux-2.6/scripts/squashfs (only mips) have to be patched (patches supplied in this repo; patch of mksquashfs.c is combined with 8.).

 13. Remove Makefile in /release/src/router/curl (as it crashes building process!)

+14. Source code of configure.in in /release/src/router/libxml2 has to be patched, as libxml2 is quite old and uses appropiate aged versions of autotools for configuring.
+A macro in configure.in has to be deacticated.
+A patch is supplied in this repo.

-Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-6.) and applying needed patches of source code (step 7.-9./12.).
+Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-6.) and applying needed patches of source code (step 7.-9./12./14.).
 This is the easiest way: Just start the script for MIPS- or ARM-builds (Don't forget to make it executable before!)

 Applying these shell scripts is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
-By cleaning sources with "make clean", step 3.-9. + 12./13. are not needed for  anymore.
-Step 11 has to be done, though. (step 12. and 13. are not tested yet, if they can be omitted with using "make clean").
+By cleaning sources with "make clean", step 3.-10. + 12.-14. are not needed for  anymore.
+Step 11 has to be done, though.
+(I don't have tested step 12.-14. yet, if they really can be omitted when using "make clean", but I suppose so.).
 With using "make clean" you can either amend the scripts or you use make command in appropriate folder (if so, don#t forget to insert path to execs of the toolchain of your local asuswrt-Merlin (Johns fork) repo in your .bashrc)

 BR